digidem/unordered-materialized-kv/readme.md

 materialized view key/id store based on unordered log messages

+This library presents a familiar key/value materialized view for append-only log data which can be inserted in any order.
+New documents point at ancestor documents under the same key to "overwrite" their values.
+This library implements a multi-register conflict strategy, so each key may map to more than one value.
+To merge multiple values into a single value, point at more than one ancestor id.

-useful for kappa architectures with missing or out of order log entries
+This library is useful for kappa architectures with missing or out of order log entries, or where calculating a topological ordering would be expensive.

+This library does not store values itself, only the IDs to look up values.
+This way you can use an append-only log to store your primary values without duplicating data.

 # example